gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 next day as well, just in case I had misunderstood, but she wasn't there then either.
 "You won't have that chain for long if you keep on like this," Ishad warned me.
 The fire that had filled me when I fought the Ruudian had vanished.
-I felt like a used washcloth, like an empty wineskin, like, like...
-Oh, Kerrem could find words, I'm sure.
+I felt like a used washcloth, like an empty wineskin, like, like…  Oh, Kerrem could find words, I'm sure.
 He's the poet.

 I went back to her window, too.
 I tapped on her shutter as loudly as I dared,